Masoud Boroumand: Club career

 In 1945, Boroumand he started his club career with Shahbaz, the third team of Shahin.
 The following year, he became a reserve player for Shahin, before becoming a starter in 1947.
 He stayed at the club until 1958.

 Whilst studying for a PhD at Washington University in the United States, he played for the university's football team, the Washington University Bears, and won the double 1958 Eastern USA Soccer League and Eastern USA Soccer Cup.

 Boroumand played football whilst studying at the American University of Beirut in Lebanon, between 1959 and 1961, and became known as "the Iranian Prince" (امیر الایرانی).

 International career

+Iran

 Boroumand won his first cap for the Iran national team on 26 October 1947, in a friendly match played in Tehran between Iran and Turkey.
 He scored Iran's only goal in that match when Iran lost 3–1.
-He was the captain of Iran national football team during the 1950s.
+Boroumand scored a Hat-trick against Pakistan on their international debut on 27 October 1950.
+Boroumand also captained the Iran national football team during the 1950s.
 He participated in the 1951 and 1958 Asian Games.

+Lebanon

+Some Iranian sources, such as Tarafdari, claim that Boroumand played several matches for the Lebanon national team while studying in Beirut, including a 3–2 loss against Yugoslavia in which he allegedly scored twice.
+However, contemporary match reports only record a 3–2 defeat of the Lebanese club Homenetmen to Yugoslav club NK Rijeka on 5 February 1961, and no evidence exists of a Lebanon national team fixture against Yugoslavia during this period.